NikosIoannidis13/Vehicle-Detection-from-Drones/README.md

 --csv_dir      : Path to save individual CSV files for each image.
 --conf         : Minimum confidence score to retain a detection.
 ```
-7️⃣
+# 7️⃣ Evaluation & Inference
-An example of results of inference is shown in the image below
+An example of results of inference is shown in the inference_example.jpg that is include in the repo

 ## Environment / Requirements